LordMurasama/IRL-Android-Windows/README.md

 ## 4.1 OBS
 > [!NOTE]
-> This is the Programm that gets the Stream from the Relay Server and converts it back to old RTMP/h.264 Standards and streams it directly to Twitch.
-Here you have a lot of Options to set Videos, Text, Music to engage/entertain your viewers while you reconnect*
+> This is the Program that gets the Stream from the Relay Server and converts it back to old RTMP/h.264 Standards and streams it directly to Twitch.
+Here you have a lot of Options to set Videos, Text, Music to engage/entertain your viewers while you reconnect

 4.1.a - **Download [OBS Studio](https://obsproject.com/download)** for your System
 4.1.b - **Install OBS** Studio and **Launch** it.